HOLD.co

 Why Traditional Hiring Playbooks Miss the Mark

 The usual corporate ladder assumes day-to-day management of one P&L. Your firm, by contrast, toggles between due diligence one week and a data-migration sprint the next.
-Hire strictly by job title and you’ll end up with specialists who freeze when the work veers off the org-chart rails.
+Hire strictly by job title and you’ll end up with specialists who lack portfolio oversight and freeze when the work veers off the org-chart rails.
 What you want is range—people who can zoom out to portfolio strategy, then dive in to fix a supply-chain hiccup inside a newly acquired subsidiary.

 The Skills That Matter More Than Job Titles